-Each high-potential employee’s learning journey is mapped to the skills and efficiencies needed for the next level in their career.
-Upon reaching a particular score/gate, the manager is notified about this employee, and disprz’s enterprise learning platform starts giving them the content of a much higher order.
+Each high potential employee has a unique learning journey that is mapped to the skills and efficiencies needed for the next level in their career.
+Upon reaching a particular score/gate, the manager is notified about this employee, and Disprz’s enterprise learning platform starts giving them the content of a much higher order.
 The platform also sends trigger notifications to the companies and creates opportunities for the organization to take note of these people.

 Minimal but significant interventions to keep the employee engaged are introduced; for instance, upon completing an activity, the employee will get rewarded with vouchers or get to meet the company’s senior leadership and feel recognized and valued.